 Mureropodia apae (early Cambrian) An infaunal creature believably transitional between priapulids and panarthropods, with five pairs of flexible unspecialized limbs, and a proboscis with a terminal mouth.

 Aysheaia pedunculata (middle Cambrian) The classic Burgess Shale "lobopodan."
 Sometimes called an ancestral marine onychophoran, but actually lacking many of their synapomorphies.
 Aysheaia occupies a basal position in recent analyses because of its lack of robust cuticle and specialized mouthparts.
-I does show the specialization of the first pair of limbs for something (?) like prey capture or as a sense organ.
+It does show the specialization of the first pair of limbs for something (?) like prey capture or as a sense organ.

 Stem onychophorans (Cambrian) Closer to Onychophora.
 Poorly understood prior to 2000.
-The first representatives to be studied inlucded Hallucigenia of the Cambrian Burgess Shale, a creature so poorly understood as initially to be misrepresented to the public as a stilt-walking worm.
+The first representatives to be studied inlclded Hallucigenia of the Cambrian Burgess Shale, a creature so poorly understood as initially to be misrepresented to the public as a stilt-walking worm.
 The discovery of less extreme armored forms like Microdyction (right) facilitated proper interpretation.